edouard-t/perseus-ontology-manual/manual.md

 well, since it already has classes and properties to build on.

-The walkthrough below uses a small ontology whose classes include `City` and `Person` and whose object properties include `LOCATED_IN`.
+The walkthrough below uses a small ontology whose classes include `City` and `Person` and whose object properties include `isLocatedIn`.
 Substitute your own names as you go: the shape of each step is the same whatever your domain is.
 The goal is to add a class that is missing, wire it into an existing relationship, and then state two facts using it.